After Last Season

 After Last Season is a 2009 American science-fiction drama film written, directed, produced, and shot by Mark Region.
 The film stars Jason Kulas and Peggy McClellan as medical students who use experimental neural microchips to discover the identity of a killer who has been murdering their classmates.

 The film received negative reviews, with criticism being aimed at its acting, sets, visuals, animations, editing, and the perceived convolution of its plot.
+It is considered to be one of the worst films ever made.

 Premise

 Matthew Andrews and Sarah Austin are medical interns studying neurology at the Prorolis Corporation.
 When a serial killer begins murdering their fellow students, they use experimental chips to visualize the events of the crimes.
 They conclude through these visualizations that they may be able to see, and therefore prevent, the next murder before it occurs, and learn that the killer is a ghost.
 It is revealed at the end of the film that the events were all a dream.